 The Characteristics of Quartz

 ● Stain Resistance: Quartz is a material that is an engineered stone, has allowed itself to be incorporated with high stain resistance.
-Approximately 7% of your quartz countertop is composed of petroleum-based resin and pigments.
-This combination allows your countertop to have a very low absorption rate, but we highly recommend not turning you worktop into a place for painting and the such.
+Approximately 7% of your Quartz countertops are composed of petroleum-based resin and pigments.
+This combination allows your countertop to have a very low absorption rate, but we highly recommend not turning your worktop into a place for painting and such.

 ● Quartz & Heat: Quartz has excellent resistance to heat, and is even on par with Granite.
 While a Quartz surface can deal with heat, we always suggest that you place a hot pad before placing a hot pan on your countertop.

-● Maintenance: Because of Quartz high resistance to almost everything, maintenance is easy to come by.
+● Maintenance: Because of Quartz’s high resistance to almost everything, maintenance is easy to come by.
 You can even use Clorox wipes to clean your countertop without any issue.

 The different kinds of Materials that you should also consider

 Besides Quartz there are many other types of slabs you can use.
 One of the most popular ones that you hear is Granite and Marble.
 Both of them being a favorite for many years, but we would also like to introduce you to Quartzite.
 It may have a similar name to Quartz, but we can assure you it’s not the same material.

 Quartz VS Quartzite